Knowledge Organisers: What They Are And How To Use Them In KS1 and KS2

 What we are aiming for here is for pupils to strengthen their memory, not for us to be assessing constantly.
 Other ways to get the conditions right are to make the quizzes time effective; I’d suggest that the ideal time is around 5-7 minutes to complete and mark a quiz.

 It’s also important to ensure that everyone is able to take part in these quizzes.
-This could be done through writing the quiz on paper and giving it to the pupils, or having multiple choice questions with pupils holding up the correct fingers to show the correct answers/writing their answers on whiteboards.
+This could be done through writing the quiz on paper and giving it to the pupils, or having multiple choice questions with pupils holding up the correct fingers to show the correct answers/writing their answers on mini whiteboards.

 Feedback must still be given to the pupils, as we do not want pupils recalling the wrong information.
 Two ways this could happen could be the teacher simply going through the answers, or the pupils self-checking answers by using the knowledger organiser that is in their books.